RedBeardLab/cloud-canary-blog/content/performance/get_item_dynamodb.md

 +++
-title = 'How Long Does It Take to Read a Row from DynamoDB?' date = 2023-09-30T18:50:05+02:00 draft = false
+title = 'How long does it take to read a row from DynamoDB?' date = 2023-09-30T18:50:05+02:00 draft = false
 +++